anilzen/hyperboloid.al/content/copenhagen-23-talks.md

 The regularity of the solutions of the constraint equations on hyperboloidal initial data surfaces is discussed.
 Some numerical results are also presented which support a recent argument of Beyer and Ritchie concerning the use of the parabolic-hyperbolic form of the constraints.

 ---
+### Alex Vañó-Viñuales
+*University of Lisbon*

+#### Status of 3D free hyperboloidal conformal numerical evolutions
+Gravitational wave radiation is only unambiguously defined at future null infinity.
+A convenient way to include it in numerical relativity simulations is via hyperboloidal foliations, which can be tackled using conformal compactification.
+I will describe one such implementation in the BSSN / conformal Z4 formulations.
+Spherically symmetric numerical simulations evolved with this method and dealing with black hole data will be presented.
+I will also give an update on ongoing work in 3D evolutions.

+---
 ### Manas Vishal